qcr/pepper_navigation/pepper_qi/README.md

 **This source code has been taken and modified for the Pepper robot.**

 Bista SR, Ward B, Corke P. Image-Based Indoor Topological Navigation with Collision Avoidance for Resource-Constrained Mobile Robots.
+Journal of Intelligent & Robotic Systems.
+2021.

 **The original code is available from**